writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 Initial Sponsors
 ----------------

-We can keep costs for the conference low thanks to our excellent sponsors.
+We can keep conference costs low thanks to our excellent sponsors.
 We are happy to announce our first three sponsors this year: